Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 She tried to scream, even though it was a lost cause since she was dead; she tried to scream and scream and scream but nothing happened just like nothing had happened before, and then the bag was unzipped and some hands flopped her over onto a metal table.
 What kind of an idiot couldn’t even scream?

 She couldn’t see anything but she could hear, and she heard an old man’s voice say, “Gosh Milo, isn’t it cold in here?”
 It was, it was cold, frigid, even, but the colder it got, the better Zoe seemed to feel.
-The blissful refreshing coldness of the morgue made her feel almost like she was still alive, but of course that was ridiculous.
+The blissful refreshing coldness of the morgue made her feel almost like she was still alive, but of course that was ridiculous because her heart had stopped.
 “I’m gonna get my sweater.
 Can you begin?”

 There were footsteps and rustling and clanking metal and running water and Zoe knew that they were about to start doing the autopsy.
 To take her mind off her rising panic, Zoe considered the nature of screaming.
 She thought maybe she hadn’t been able to scream earlier that day because she was holding her breath out of fear, so when it came time to scream she had no air.
 And now, she couldn’t scream because she was dead, but then again she was thinking, and she was dead.